 A webcam (web camera) is a digital camera connected to a computer that can send live pictures from wherever it’s sited to another location by means of the internet.

 Learn how to set-up and use a eWebcam at this link.

 Telephone, Messaging and Video Chat Applications

-To engage in VoIP phone, message and video chat activity you need to sign-up to a messaging service such as Skype or Facebook Messenger.
+To engage in VoIP phone, message and video chat activity you need to sign-up to a messaging service such as Skype, WhatsApp or Facebook Messenger.

 They are proprietary free to use software that allow you to communicate with peers by voice, video, and instant messaging over the Internet.

-They are two of the most popular of these services, but there are many other free alternatives.
+They are the most popular of these services, but there are many other free alternatives.

 The following guides and tutorials show you how to use messaging services to communicate over the internet:

 If you found this useful please share it